Metsuryu/GreyscaleChat/README.md

 # Greyscale Chat

-A simple chatroom website, that uses only black, white, and greyscale colors.
+A simple chatroom website, that uses only black, white, and greyscale colors, and allows creation and deletion of rooms.

-Usage:
+# Usage:

 - Execute npm install in the project directory